bazuker/shardb/README.md

 # Shardb v 0.1

+Disclaimer: I created this code during my time in college for the purpose of extending my knowledge in databases.
+It is not intended to be used in a production environment.

 ![alt text](https://github.com/Kisulken/shardb/blob/master/description.jpg?raw=true)

 Search can be performed based on the primary keys for every type of structure.